awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 | Amazon EBS Multi\-attach | Not supported | Not supported | Supported |
 | Boot volume | Supported |

 \* The throughput limit is between 128 MiB/s and 250 MiB/s, depending on the volume size\.
 Volumes smaller than or equal to 170 GiB deliver a maximum throughput of 128 MiB/s\.
 Volumes larger than 170 GiB but smaller than 334 GiB deliver a maximum throughput of 250 MiB/s if burst credits are available\.
-Volumes larger than or equal to 334 GiB deliver 250 MiB/s regardless of burst credits\.
-Older `gp2` volumes might not reach full performance unless you [modify the volume](ebs-modify-volume.md)\.
+Volumes larger than or equal to 334 GiB deliver 250 MiB/s regardless of burst credits\. `gp2` volumes that were created before December 3, 2018 and that have not been modified since creation might not reach full performance unless you [modify the volume](ebs-modify-volume.md)\.

 † Maximum IOPS and throughput are guaranteed only on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) provisioned with more than 32,000 IOPS\.
-Other instances guarantee up to 32,000 IOPS and 500 MiB/s\.
-Older `io1` volumes might not reach full performance unless you [modify the volume](ebs-modify-volume.md)\.
+Other instances guarantee up to 32,000 IOPS and 500 MiB/s\. `io1` volumes that were created before December 6, 2017 and that have not been modified since creation might not reach full performance unless you [modify the volume](ebs-modify-volume.md)\.

 ‡ `io2` Block Express volumes are available as an opt\-in preview only\.
 For more information, see [`io2` Block Express volumes \(In preview\)](#io2-block-express)\.